IDMNYU/IDMNYU-DM-GY-6053-Ideation-and-Prototyping-Spring_2018_Berkoy/schedule.md

 ### DM-GY 6053 Ideation and Prototyping
-##### Fall 2018 • Allison Berkoy • Mondays 6:00 - 9:20pm • 2MTC MAGNET 817
+##### Spring 2018 • Allison Berkoy • Mondays 6:00 - 9:20pm • 2MTC MAGNET 817

 # Schedule
 **All dates and assignments are subject to change at the discretion of the professor!
-GitHub and Slack are the official sources for all dates and assignments.**
+Git and slack are the official sources for all dates and assignments.**

-*GitHub & Slack are living, dynamic sources.
-If there are any changes to the schedule in the syllabus, I will note these changes on GitHub and Slack AND in person during class.*
+*Git & Slack are living, dynamic sources.
+If there are any changes to the schedule in the syllabus, I will note these changes on git and slack  (announcement channel) AND in person during class.*

 OPTIONAL: <strong>Get Training at <a href="https://wp.nyu.edu/makerspace/training-calendar/" target="_blank">Tandon's MakerSpace.</a></strong>